N3WC0DER/simple-threads/README.md

 ## Build

-> To build, you need the latest versions of Git, CMake, Ninja, and any compiler of your choice (MinGW, GCC, etc.)
+> To build, you need the latest versions of Git, CMake version, at least 3.6.0, Ninja, and any compiler of your choice (MinGW, GCC, etc.) supporting the C++17 standard.

 ```shell
 git clone https://github.com/N3WC0DER/simple-threads.git